pschafran/purc/README.md

 Usage:
 ```
-./purc_recluster.py annotated_file output_folder clustID1 clustID2 clustID3 clustID4 sizeThreshold1 sizeThreshold2 abuncdance_skew
+./purc_recluster.py annotated_seq_file output_folder clustID1 clustID2 clustID3 clustID4 sizeThreshold1 sizeThreshold2 abundance_skew
 ```

 Example:
 ```
-./purc_recluster.py purc_run_3_annotated.fa recluster 0.997 0.995 0.99 0.997 1 4 1.9
+./purc_recluster.py run_3_annotated.fa recluster 0.997 0.995 0.99 0.997 1 4 1.9
 ```

 Note:

-* clustID1-4: The similarity criterion for the first, second, third and forth USEARCH clustering
+* clustID1-4: The similarity criterion for the first, second, third, and forth USEARCH clustering, respectively.
+Sequencies at least as similar as the similarity criterion will get clustered together.

-* sizeThreshold1-2: The min. number of sequences/cluster necessary for that cluster to be retained (set to 2 to remove singletons, 3 to remove singletons and doubles, etc)
+* sizeThreshold1-2: The minimum number of sequences/cluster necessary for that cluster to be retained (set to 2 to remove singletons, 3 to remove singletons and doubles, etc.)

-* abuncdance_skew: An optional parameter to control chimera-killing; the default is 1.9
+* abundance_skew: An optional parameter to control chimera-killing; the default is 1.9

 ### Examples ###